The Mori-Zwanzig formulation of deep learning: Functional setting

-Clearly, the range of the random vector $\bm X_{n+1}$ is a subset\footnote{We emphasize that if we are given a specific form of the activation function $\bm F$ together with suitable bounds on the neural network weights and biases $\{\bm W,\bm b\}$ then we can easily identify a domain that is smaller than $\Omega_n$, and that still contains $\mathscr{R}(\bm X_n)$.
-This allows us to construct a tighter bound for $\lambda(\mathscr{R}(\bm X_{n+1})$ in Lemma \ref{lemma:Lebesgue_measure_X_Omega}, which depends on the activation function and on the bounds we set on neural network weights and biases.} of $\Omega_{n+1}$, i.e., $\mathscr{R}(\bm X_{n+1}) \subseteq \Omega_{n+1}$.
-This implies the following lemma. \begin{lemma} Let $\lambda(\Omega_{n+1})$ the Lebesgue measure of the set \eqref{Omega_n+1}.
-The Lebesgue measure of the range of $\bm X_{n+1}$ satisfies
+is the range of the random vector $\bm \xi_n$.
+Clearly, the range of the random vector $\bm X_{n+1}$ is a subset\footnote{We emphasize that if we are given more information on the activation functions $\bm F_n$ together with suitable bounds on the neural network parameters $\bm w_n$ then we can identify a domain that is smaller than $\Omega_{n+1}$ which still contains $\mathscr{R}(\bm X_{n+1})$.
+This allows us to construct a tighter bound for $\lambda(\mathscr{R}(\bm X_{n+1})$ in Lemma \ref{lemma:Lebesgue_measure_X_Omega}, which depends on the activation function and on the parameters of the neural network.} of $\Omega_{n+1}$, i.e., $\mathscr{R}(\bm X_{n+1}) \subseteq \Omega_{n+1}$.
+This implies the following lemma. \begin{lemma} Let $\lambda(\Omega_{n+1})$ { be} the Lebesgue measure of the set \eqref{Omega_n+1}.
+Then the Lebesgue measure of the range of $\bm X_{n+1}$ satisfies